Grasshopper management in canola: Thresholds, identification, and control strategies

 It is generally easier to control earlier instars before they grow into adults.

-A Manitoba Agriculture factsheet, Grasshoppers: Identification, monitoring and management, indicates that insecticide applications are more effective and lower cost when applied after eggs hatch and while nymphs are still concentrated in their breeding areas.
+A Manitoba Agriculture factsheet provides useful control tips, including this tip on insecticide timing: “Insecticide applications are most effective and the costs are lower when they are applied after the eggs hatch and while the nymphs are still concentrated in their breeding areas.”

 However, waiting until the majority are in the third and fourth instar stages is a more accurate indicator of a problem.
 A lot can happen to early instars (ex. disease outbreaks, predation, weather) before they reach the third instar stage and start to cause damage.